[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Yes, maybe.
 Pity them, even through they tried to invade our world."
 Laro Hing rested and then stirred, "But what I don't like is, they still have their stretched space.
 They can stretch it more.
 Their 'bag', though they can never open it, can get bigger..."

 "Well, let it.
 Makes no difference to us.
-Given that they can't get out."
+Given that they can't get out.
+Unless, of course, the scanscope, for them, really can act like a gate between the worlds."

 The talk died down again.
 They sat in long silence, energies drained not so much by the crisis as by that Voice that had spoken at the end.

-It was, they all realized, the voice that had only been known to speak a few times in the entire history of the world.
-The voice whose nature and purpose raised staggering questions -
+It was, they all realized, the voice that had only been known to speak a few times in the entire history of Ooranye.
+It was the voice whose nature and purpose raised the most staggering questions -

 But perhaps, thought Devlel, those questions aren't going to get asked, since that's the point of "mossongunain".
 With cosmic humour, the Voice had ensured its oblivion after its work had been done.